Frequently Asked Questions

 If the individual owner is responsible for the PSL per the CC&Rs, then lateral work must be done upon property sale, construction or remodeling in excess of $100,000 or when increasing or decreasing water meter size.

-If the HOA is responsible for shared lines and individual unit owners are responsible for individual laterals, the HOA must comply by July 12, 2021 and individuals must comply when any of the three triggers are hit.
+If the HOA is responsible for shared lines and individual unit owners are responsible for individual laterals, the HOA was required to obtain compliance by July 12, 2021 and individuals must comply when any of the three triggers are hit.

 I'm selling my condominium/townhouse.
 What do I need to do?

-Please determine your responsibilities per your Homeowner's Association (HOA)'s Covenants, Conditions & Restrictions (CC&Rs).
-If your HOA is responsible for the sewer laterals and has provided EBMUD with a Statement of Responsibility, then the HOA has until July 12, 2021 to bring all of the laterals on the property into compliance.
+Confirm your responsibilities per your Homeowner's Association (HOA)'s Covenants, Conditions & Restrictions (CC&Rs) and Statement of Responsibility )(SOR) form submitted to EBMUD.
+If your HOA is responsible for the sewer laterals and has provided EBMUD with a Statement of Responsibility, then the HOA had until July 12, 2021 to bring all of the laterals on the property into compliance and is now subject to enforcement for non-compliance.
 If the condominium/townhome owner is responsible for the lateral then a Compliance Certificate must be obtained: prior to title transfer, when more than $100,000 of construction or remodeling is performed, or if there is an increase or decrease in the size of the water meter.

 If a Statement of Responsibility (SOR) has not been submitted by the deadline, the HOA is in violation of the Regional PSL Ordinance and is subject to enforcement.
 If you are a potential buyer or seller of a parcel within an HOA that has not submitted an SOR, your HOA would be held responsible for the maintenance and certification of the portion of PSL within the common area by a fixed deadline stated in the Regional PSL Ordinance, and you would be held responsible when a triggering event occurs to certify the portion of the PSL within your unit’s separate interest and exclusive use common area.